A new EnergySafetyCanada.com is on its way.

 Courses Common-Safety-Orientation-Classroom

 This online or classroom course provides workers new to the energy industry with foundational health and safety concepts to support safe work performance.
-Participants will learn about safe work practices, emergency preparedness and response procedures, reporting incidents and near misses, apply the 10 Life Saving Rules, and identify and address workplace hazards.Upon successful completion of this course, you will receive certificate that does not expire, online course certificates are self-print Passing grade on exam 80%Participants are given five attempts at the final exam.
+Participants will learn about safe work practices, emergency preparedness and response procedures, reporting incidents and near misses, applying the 10 Life Saving Rules, and identify and address workplace hazards.Upon successful completion of this course, you will receive certificate that does not expire, online course certificates are self-print Passing grade on exam 80%Participants are given five attempts at the final exam.
 It is strongly recommended to review all course material between attempts.
 If all attempts are unsuccessful, re-registration into the course is required.
 Fees will apply Students have access to the course for 90 days from initial registration.
-If not completed within that time, registration fees will not be reimbursed see Classroom - Attendance and full participation are mandatory see Cancellation PolicyClasses begin at 8:00 a.m. sharp and may continue beyond 4:30 p.m.
-MTEnergy Safety Canada offices are available to support during regular business hours Contact us
+If not completed within that time, registration fees will not be reimbursed see Classroom - Attendance and full participation are mandatory.
+See Cancellation PolicyClasses begin at 8:00 a.m. sharp and may continue beyond 4:30 p.m.
+MTEnergy Safety Canada offices are available to support during regular business hours.
+Contact Us

 attachment